nschorgh/Planetary-Code-Collection/Common/Test/README_tests.txt

 - stdout_of_testcrankQ.txt contains the time-averaged temperature profile and heat flux After the temperature has equilibrated, the time-averaged heat flux must be constant with depth and must equal the heat flux specified at the bottom boundary.

+3. Test implementation of nonlinear boundary condition in Crank-Nicolson solver (conductionQ.f90)

+make testcrankQ_asymp
+a.out

+The numerical solution is in the 2nd column of the output file 'Tsurface' and the analytical solution for small times is in the 4th column.
+The result is shown in Figure 1.3 of the UserGuide.pdf.